Advanced Medical Imaging Technology : Nuclear Medicine

 Students contemplating this program should have a better than average aptitude for math and science courses.
 Grades of A and B in these courses are expected.
-All diagnostic medical imaging modalities involve direct patient care, so the ability to interact with others and to express a sincere concern for their welfare is a common characteristic of successful graduates.
+Nuclear Medicine Technology involves direct patient care so the ability to interact with others and to express a sincere concern for their welfare is a common characteristic of successful graduates.

-Most full-time diagnostic medical imaging technologists work about 40 hours a week.
+Most full-time Nuclear Medicine Technologists work about 40 hours a week.
 They may, however, have evening, weekend or on-call hours.
 Opportunities for part-time and shift work also are available.

-Physical stamina is important, because diagnostic medical imaging technologists are on their feet for long periods and need to assist incapacitated patients.
-Diagnostic medical imaging technologists work with stationary diagnostic imaging devices, and their duties may include performing some services at the patient's bedside.
+Physical stamina is important, because Nuclear Medicine Technologists are on their feet for long periods and need to assist incapacitated patients.
+Nuclear Medicine Technologists work with stationary diagnostic imaging devices but their duties may include performing some services at the patient's bedside.
 Some technologists travel to patients' locations, using large vans and trucks equipped with sophisticated diagnostic equipment.

-Although some diagnostic medical imaging professionals use radiation as part of their occupation, radiation hazards are minimized by the use of shielding and the application of radiation safety practices.
+Although Nuclear Medicine Technologists use radiation as part of their occupation, radiation hazards are minimized by the use of shielding and the application of radiation safety practices.
 All individuals working with radiation are monitored continuously for radiation exposure.

 The Advanced Medical Imaging Technology program is accredited by the Joint Review Committee of Educational Programs in Nuclear Medicine Technology (JRCNMT) and the Joint Review Committee on Education in Radiologic Technology (JRCERT).